US STOCKS-Wall St slides as gloomy data adds to coronavirus fears

 The risk-off sentiment drove up gold and bond prices, while falling Treasury yields hit shares of lenders, with the S&P banks index down 1.2%.

-Declining issues outnumbered advancers for a 2.01-to-1 ratio on the NYSE and a 2.17-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.82-to-1 ratio on the NYSE and a 1.94-to-1 ratio on the Nasdaq.

-The S&P index recorded 21 new 52-week highs and eight new lows, while the Nasdaq recorded 60 new highs and 47 new lows.
-(Reporting by Sruthi Shankar, Ambar Warrick and Manas Mishra in Bengaluru; Editing by Saumyadeb Chakrabarty, Shounak Dasgupta and Shinjini Ganguli)
+The S&P index recorded 26 new 52-week highs and eight new lows, while the Nasdaq recorded 67 new highs and 49 new lows.
+(Reporting by Sruthi Shankar and Manas Mishra in Bengaluru; Editing by Shinjini Ganguli and Anil D’Silva)